CieranW/ECE275/Project2/instructions.md

 ### Vehicle

 This class simulates the behavior of a car-like robot.
 The Vehicle should maintain its own State, and when the update(.) function is called it returns a pointer to its state.
 It is the responsibility of the calling function to make a copy, if one is needed, of the State return value.
 When deleted, the Vehicle should ensure that any allocated memory is destroyed.
-See explanations how to implement each function in Vehicle.cpp.
+See explanations how to implement each function in **Vehicle.cpp**.

 The equations of motion for the car-like robot are below: